-Gender and racial discrimination is another instance where economics can benefit from neighboring social sciences.
-Traditionally, economists have classified discrimination in two different "bins": statistical discrimination and taste discrimination.
+Gender and racial discrimination is another instance when economics can benefit from neighboring social sciences.
+Traditionally, economists have classified discrimination into two different "bins": statistical discrimination and taste discrimination.
 An example of statistical discrimination is provided by car insurance rates.
-A 16-yearold woman pays an average six-month premium of \$3,378, whereas a 16-year-old man pays a higher \$3,897.
+A 16-yearold woman pays an average six-month premium of \$3,378, whereas a 16-year-old man pays a higher \$3,897 (data for New York in 2020).
 The fact that women are charged less does not reflect any animus against men; simply the fact that, statistically speaking, 16-year-old men are more prone to accidents than 16-year-old women.
-Similarly, the fact that a 24-yearold man pays on average \$1,381, substantially less than his younger counterpart, does not necessarily reflect age discrimination in the sense that the expression normally has.
+Similarly, the fact that a 24-year-old man pays on average \$1,381, substantially less than his younger counterpart, does not necessarily reflect age discrimination in the sense that the expression normally has.
 By contrast, the differential way that racial minorities are treated in the labor market frequently goes beyond statistical outcome expectations, rather reflecting a distaste for hiring minorities.